We found 4 geriatricians who accept Coventry Gold HMO near Lakeland, FL.

 Dr. Nayankumar Patel's medical specialty is adult hospital medicine and geriatrics (elderly care).
 He has indicated that his clinical interests include hospital care.
 United Healthcare Compass, United Healthcare Navigate, and Coventry are among the insurance carriers that Dr. Patel accepts.
 Dr. Patel studied medicine at B.J.
 Medical College.
 Dr. Patel trained at Crozer-Chester Medical Center for his residency.
 His professional affiliations include Bayfront Health Brooksville, Lakeland Regional Health (LRH), and Bayfront Health Spring Hill.

 Clinical interests: Hospital Care

-Dr. Glen Zaide's medical specialty is general internal medicine and geriatrics (elderly care).
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He attended the University of Santo Tomas Faculty of Medicine and Surgery for medical school and subsequently trained at Elmhurst Hospital Center for residency.
-Dr. Zaide is affiliated with Lakeland Regional Health (LRH).
+Dr. Glen Zaide is a physician who specializes in general internal medicine and geriatrics (elderly care).
+He is a graduate of the University of Santo Tomas Faculty of Medicine and Surgery and a graduate of Elmhurst Hospital Center's residency program.
+Dr. Zaide takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is professionally affiliated with Lakeland Regional Health (LRH).

 Conditions / Treatments